 In order to support a team in Australia, you’d be best advised to barrack for them, rather than root for them!

 US: A time in the middle of the day, usually between 12pm and 2pm

-The term fortnight, which comes from the old English fourteen nights (fēowertyne niht), is not typically used in American English.
-Even the term biweekly, can cause confusion in American English as it can mean twice per week or every two weeks.
+The term fortnight is not typically used in American English.
+It comes from the old English fourteen nights (fēowertyne niht).
+Even the term biweekly can cause confusion in American English because it can mean twice per week or every two weeks.

-Remember that Australian English shortens lots of words too so breakfast becomes brekkie, sunglasses become sunnies, and afternoon becomes arvo.
+Remember that Australian English shortens lots of words too.
+As a result, breakfast becomes brekkie, sunglasses become sunnies, and afternoon becomes arvo.